 You must, if you're on an F-1 visa, start your studies at the school listed on your I-20.
 However, if you become dissatisfied with that school, you can change at any time and for any reason.

 There is an important condition, however.
 You'll need to have maintained your student status at your original school.
 If, for example, your dissatisfaction got to the point that you failed to maintain a full course of study or you dropped out of classes, you will have rendered your F-1 visa invalid, and will not be allowed to transfer schools—at least, not until you have applied for and been granted what is called "reinstatement."
 This returns you to valid student status.

 Unlike some benefits to student visa holders, a school transfer does not require the approval of U.S. Citizenship and Immigration Services (USCIS).
 All the paperwork will be handled by the designated student officer (DSO) or foreign student adviser at your current school, together with the DSO at your chosen new school.

 Your first step toward a school transfer will be to get accepted by a new, USCIS-recognized school.
 As you probably know, school application procedures vary from school to school.
 That means you will need to check in with the schools in which you are interested regarding their requirements and timing.

 After you have been accepted by a new school, it will send you a new Form I-20 AB/I-20 ID.
 You will then need to tell the DSO at your present school of your intent to transfer and show written confirmation of your acceptance at the new school, plus give your DSO the new DSO's contact information.
-(You might want to talk to your DSO even before this, to see if he or she can be of any assistance—but this is the point at which you absolutely must tell the DSO.)
+(You might want to talk to your DSO even before this, to see if they can be of any assistance—but this is the point at which you absolutely must tell the DSO.)